zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/adding-a-new-warehouse.md

    * *Description:* _Warehouse description_ (e.g. North Vegas Processing Center)
 1. Switch the toggle to _Active_.
 1. Enter the warehouse address.
-1. Select any applicable channel.
-This allows the channel to draw inventory from this warehouse.
+1. Select a channel.
+Product inventory for the channel will be based on the associated warehouse.
 1. Enter the geolocation data (required):
     * *Latitude*: 36.282974
     * *Longitude*: -115.136